simh/simh/README.md

 - Simulators with video devices that may be enabled, no longer disable the screen saver until the video display is presented.
 Optionally enabling or disabling the OS screen saver by an environment variable.
 - More readable output of SHOW <dev>|<unit> with variable sized DEVICE and UNIT names.
 - Automatic Cryllic Font detection in BESM6 simulator at runtime rather than build time.
 More relevant for distribution binaries.
-- Build-in command history and tab file name completion previously done by GPL readline now done by BSD licensed library available on all platforms (expecially Windows).
+- Built-in command history and tab file name completion previously done by GPL readline now done by BSD licensed library available on all platforms (especially Windows).
 - Robust register sanity checking for all register definition macros.
 - When building on windows, the windows-build dependency libraries are automatically downloaded even if git is not available.
 - Extended video component version information displayed in SHOW VERSION output.